Nixtla/statsforecast/experiments/arima_prophet_adapter/README.md

 2. Activate the conda environment using `conda activate arima_prophet`.
 3. Run the experiments for each dataset and each model using `python -m src.experiment --dataset [dataset] --group [group] --model_name [model_name]`.
 For `M4`, the groups are `Yearly`, `Monthly`, `Quarterly`, `Weekly`, `Daily`, and `Hourly`.
 For `M3`, the groups are `Yearly`, `Monthly`, `Quarterly`, and `Other`.
 For `Tourism`, the groups are `Yearly`, `Monthly`, and `Quarterly`.
 Finally, for `PeytonManning` the group is `Daily`.
 4. Evaluate the results using `python -m src.evaluation`.

+## Conclusion's
+* Don't believe everything you read on TDS
+* Always use benchmarks when forecasting
+* Quick and easy results are sometimes [misleading](https://en.wikipedia.org/wiki/Streetlight_effect)
+* Simpler models are sometimes [better](https://en.wikipedia.org/wiki/Occam%27s_razor)
+* Facebooks prophet might be many things, but its defenelty not a model for forecasting time series at scale.